charliecalvert/CloudNotes/Assignments/ThreeDataReader.md

 ```

 The key point is that the **jqxh.responseText** property, which is a string, contains a lot of useful information that you might want to show to yourself while your application is under development.
 This is not a very good way to show it, but it should help you understand what is involved in finding and parsing the data.

-## NPCs

-There should be a hierarchy of NPC **values**, as follows:

-- yellow: 15
-- green: 45
-- blue: 135

-The list above references the **value** field of an **NPC object**.
-This is the same **NPC Object** discussed in the previous section.
-These values are stored in the database.

-Give the scores shown above, it follows that the **mainCharacter** cannot remove a green character until two yellow characters have been discovered.
-Likewise, the **mainCharacter** cannot remove a blue character until two green characters have been removed.
-In other words, the **mainCharacter** must have *earned* 45 points before it can remove a green character.

-**NOTE**: At some point, we might want to develop a more complex scoring mechanism, where we can find multiple ways to earn points.
-In that case, we might develop a different mechanism for determing when a green character can be removed.
-But for now, let's just keep it simple.

-The NPCs on the tiny map should be painted different colors, according to the colors specified in your database.
-The particle cloud and the item inside it should also correspond to the colors.

-When the main character encounters an NPC,  the name of the character should be shown in the game and sent to and displayed in the **GameListener**.

-When 6 characters (2 yellow, 2 green, and 2 blue) have been removed from the board, then the **mainCharacter** can move on to level 2.
-You only need to set up the NPC scoring for Level 1.
-Once the **mainCharacter** has moved to level 2, you don't have to "score" the NPCs.
-In other words, there need be no data associated with the characters on Level 2 at this time.
-That's something we can leave next quarter.

 ## Turn it in